Community Outreach Grant

 Awarded Community Outreach Grant proposals will serve to extend knowledge and services in our field beyond the confines of private practice, research, and academia, and into the larger community with a specific focus on consumer needs and benefits.

 The primary recipient of an AASP Community Outreach Grant may only receive funding once every 3 years; and, if the applicant receives more than one Community Outreach Grant (abiding by the 3-year timeline), the Community Outreach Grant cannot be with the same community organization for which the applicant has been previously awarded.
 Further, projects may only be submitted to and funded through one of the AASP Grant mechanisms (Research, Community Outreach, or Oglesby-Snyder).
 Research Grant and Oglesby-Snyder proposals are submitted via a separate application.
-In addition, to be eligible to apply for this funding opportunity, applicants must meet the following:
+To be eligible to apply for this funding opportunity, applicants must have been a continuous member of AASP for at least 3 years.* Preference will be given to CMPCs and those working toward CMPC, but applicants are not required to possess CMPC status.

-*If students cannot meet this requirement, they may co-author the proposal with a professional member who is also a CMPC and does meet the requirement (e.g., their advisor).
+*If students cannot meet this requirement, they may co-author the proposal with a professional member who does meet the requirement (e.g., their advisor).
 However, it must be clear that it is the student's – not the professional member's – project.

-***Important Note.
+**Important Note.
 Prior to full review by the Community Outreach Committee, the AASP staff will verify each submitted applicant's eligibility by reviewing the applicant's membership and certification status or progress towards certification.
 For example, the staff will determine if the certification for each AASP member listed on the grant is current or whether member's certification has lapsed.
-Further, the staff will determine when the applicant's member status and/or certification status expires and if he or she will need to renew membership or recertify during the term of the grant.
+Further, the staff will determine when the applicant's member status and/or certification status expires and if they will need to renew membership or recertify during the term of the grant.

 D. Application Procedure

-Applications must be received no later than April 1 and must be submitted via the Google Form linked above.
+Applications must be received no later than April 1 and must be submitted via the Google Form application.
 Applications must not exceed the page limitations described below and should clearly indicate how the project complies with the purpose(s) identified above.
 Proposals must include the following components:

 - Abstract (300 words or less).